Skip to main content

 We manage it on your behalf to pay for the following:

-• Information, awareness, and education activities, such as our Bin Impact initiative
+• Information, awareness, and education activities, such as our public-facing Bin Impact initiative.

-• The gradual expansion of curbside collection services to multi-unit buildings and remote communities
+• The gradual expansion of curbside recycling services to multi-unit buildings and remote communities.

-• Future obligations in terms of outdoor public spaces, institutions, businesses, and industrial sectors (IC&I)
+• Future obligations in terms of outdoor public spaces and service to institutions, commerce, and industries (IC&I).

 What is it?

-This retroactive financing method came into effect in 2005.
+The compensation plan, which came into effect in 2005, is based on the retroactive financing method.
 Payments made under the plan are used to compensate municipalities for the curbside recycling costs incurred the year prior to the reporting year.
-For example, contributions made in 2024 compensate for costs incurred in 2023.

-The Schedule of Contributions sets out the rate, or fee, per kilogram of material put on the market.
+The Schedule of Contributions sets out the rate, or fee, per kilogram of materials put on the market.
 It is used to calculate the total contribution producers must pay.

 Who sets the terms?